So, you've stumbled across Dungeon Crawl Stone Soup. I hope you're ready to die a lot.

 The marked status communicates your presence and location to every awake monster on the current floor.
 If you're on a relatively unexplored floor, expect enemies to rush you from every direction.
-For a bit of additional fun, alarm traps make an extremely loud noise when you step on them for the "wake everything in the area up then show them your location" wombo combo.
+For a bit of additional fun, alarm traps make an extremely loud noise when something steps on them for the "wake everything in the area up then show them your location" wombo combo.

 Dealing with mark

 The best way to survive being marked is to get back upstairs to a fully cleared floor.
 Teleports won't necessarily solve your problems because monsters are informed of your landing position.
 A potion of cancellation immediately removes mark.

 When paralysed your EV is tanked to almost nothing and you can no longer move.

 You literally can't do anything except hope not to die.
 Prevention is preferable to cure in this case.

 Berserk is a single status that buffs your character with haste (+50% movement speed), might (bonus damage to melee attacks) and a 50% increase to current and maximum HP.
 The downside is that you're only able to move, melee attack, wait/rest, switch weapons, drop/pick up items, eat and butcher corpses.
 The red screen is a nice touch.

 You can only willingly berserk if your hunger level is above Very Hungry.
 Performing any action that's not attacking makes the berserk duration decrease significantly.
 Also know that there's a small chance your character will "pass out" as the status ends.
 This will result in paralysis for a few turns.
 I've never personally died to this effect so I wouldn't worry about it.